espressif/esp-idf/docs/en/api-reference/peripherals/adc_oneshot.rst

 Read Conversion Result
 ^^^^^^^^^^^^^^^^^^^^^^

-After above configurations, the ADC is ready to measure the analog siganl(s) from the configured ADC channel(s).
+After above configurations, the ADC is ready to measure the analog signal(s) from the configured ADC channel(s).
 Call :cpp:func:`adc_oneshot_read` to get the conversion raw result of an ADC channel.

--  :cpp:func:`adc_oneshot_read` is safer.
+-  :cpp:func:`adc_oneshot_read` is safe to use.
 ADC(s) are shared by some other drivers / peripherals, see `Hardware Limitations <#hardware-limitations>`__.
-This function takes some mutexes, to avoid concurrent hardware usage.
+This function uses mutexes to avoid concurrent hardware usage.
 Therefore, this function should not be used in an ISR context.
 This function may fail when the ADC is in use by other drivers / peripherals, and return :c:macro:`ESP_ERR_TIMEOUT`.
 Under this condition, the ADC raw result is invalid.

 These two functions will both fail due to invalid arguments.